openwisp/openwisp-docs/general/architecture.rst

 OpenWrt supports the standard mesh mode (802.11s) and OpenWISP supports this mode out of the box.

 It is also possible to support other popular dynamic open source routing protocols available on OpenWrt like OLSRd2, BATMAN-advanced, Babel, BMX, etc.

 InfluxDB
 ~~~~~~~~

-`InfluxDB <https://www.influxdata.com/>`_ is the deafult open source
+`InfluxDB <https://www.influxdata.com/>`_ is the default open source
-timeseries DB used in OpenWISP Monitoring.
+time series DB used in OpenWISP Monitoring.

 Elasticsearch
 ~~~~~~~~~~~~~

-`Elasticsearch <https://www.elastic.co/>`_ is an alternative option which can be used in OpenWISP Monitoring as timeseries DB, although it was designed with different purposes related to storing and retrieving data in a fast and efficient way.
+`Elasticsearch <https://www.elastic.co/>`_ is an alternative option which can be used in OpenWISP Monitoring as time series DB, related to storing and retrieving data in a fast and efficient way.

 Networkx
 ~~~~~~~~